TheSubtleArtist/MyHackMe/buffer-overflow.md

 - The buffer is 140 bytes
 - The 64-bit architecture uses an 8-byte base pointer (rbp)
-- The minimum overflow length is 149 bytes to overflow into the return address
+- The minimum overflow length is 148 bytes to reach the return address and 149 bytes to begin overwriting the return address
-- The given shellcode is 30 bytes, dropping the number of required NOPS to 118 (again, minimum), so the shellcode begins at 149.

 #### Find the Segmentation Error